yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Interweave-Condition-intro.md

  - **Note** - Only to be used with caution.
 Any notes may be shared widely across the region, including being viewed by the patient themselves

+- **Category** - There are a few codes here to classify a Condition eg “Encounter Diagnosis” or “Problem List Item”.
+(The original FHIR spec only has these two, but Care Connect adds a few more which perhaps makes it a bit more useful)

 ### **Discouraged or Removed fields**
- - **Verification Status** - This appears to be an important modifier of the Condition, however it has been removed by Care Connect.
+ - **Verification Status** - This appears to be a significant modifier of the Condition, however it has been removed by Care Connect.
 Note that an implication of this decision by Care Connect is that this becomes a set of Conditions which DO apply to the subject.
 Ie there is no mechanism to capture a "refuted" Condition.

-  - **Category** - This field provides an opportunity to classify a Condition as either “Encounter Diagnosis” or “Problem List Item”.
-It is proposed that this is not a vital distinction - as where a Condition is related to an Encounter then this will be evident from the Context linkages

 ### **Summary Text**